Evacuee Trust Property Board

 The Evacuee Trust Property Board, a statutory board of the Government of Pakistan, is a key government department which administers evacuee properties, including educational, charitable or religious trusts left behind by Hindus and Sikhs who migrated to India after partition.
 It also maintains places of worship belonging to Hindus and Sikhs in Pakistan.

+The Pakistan Hindu Mandir Management Committee and Pakistan Sikh Gurdwara Prabandhak Committee are bodies under it formed for the maintenance of the temples and gurudwaras respectively under ETPB.

 Members

 The board has 6 official and 18 non-official members.
 In 2020, six of the official members are Muslims and of the total of the 18 non-official members, only eight are from the minority Hindu and Sikh communities.

-Background
+History

-The Evacuee Trust Property Board was established in 1960 to look after the temples and land left over by Sikhs and Hindus who migrated to India during partition in 1947 and 1948.
+The Evacuee Trust Property Board was established in 1960 to look after the temples and land left over by Sikhs (gurdwaras), Hindus (mandirs), and Jains (derasars/mandirs) who migrated to India during partition in 1947 and 1948.
 The board functions under the Act (Management & Disposal) No. XIII of 1975.
 The board was started as a result of Nehru-Liaqat Pact in 1950 and Pant Mirza Agreement in 1955 to guarantee the rights of the minority Hindus and Sikhs.

+After partition occurred, Muslim refugees were settled in former Hindu, Sikh, and Jain buildings in the newly formed Pakistan.
+This was only intended to be a temporary measure and it was originally planned that the refugee residents would vacate the properties once their rehabilitation had been arranged so that the ETPB could preserve and maintain the former places of worship.
+However, instead many structures continued to be inhabited by families of refugee-origin, sometimes across many generations.
+Essentially, former places of worship of the religious minorities became homes for Muslim refugees.
+In Gujranwala for example, some of these families have split from one another, leading them to make physical alterations to the former religious sites they inhabit by barricading off sections to divide them across different sections of the family.
+Many former sites belong to the religious minorities are now dilapidated or been demolished.